Sharanya-create/100-days-of-code/log.md

 **Thoughts**: now only the project pages are remaining to be altered and coded as required.

 **Link(s) to work**: would upload after completion

+### Day 55: Code chef challenges date:10-7-2020

+**Today's Progress**: Coded 2 challenges on codechef and got 200 points.

+**Thoughts**: chef and strings challenge and chef and card game challenge are the challenges that I solved today and were very interesting, I am now able to right even more good quality code than before.

+**Link(s) to work**--